 At 1st level, you gain immunity to nonmagical diseases.
-You may still carry them, but you do not suffer any of their ill effects.
+If you choose, you can willingly take a disease upon yourself, but you are an asymptomatic carrier, suffering no effects but spread the disease to others.
 You may also take either acid splash or poison spray as a cantrip, which counts as a cleric cantrip, and does not count toward your maximum number of cantrips known.